bleyerj/comet-fenicsx/_sources/tours/nonlinear_problems/linear_viscoelasticity_jax/linear_viscoelasticity_jax.md

 ```

 ### Custom Newton solver
 We now define a custom Newton solver defined in the {download}`solvers.py` module.
-The latter first relies on a `CustomLinearProblem` which is the same custom `LinearProblem` implementation which was described in the [](/tours/nonlinear_problems/plasticity/plasticity.md) demo.
+The solver first relies on a `CustomLinearProblem` which is the same custom `LinearProblem` implementation which was described in the [](/tours/nonlinear_problems/plasticity/plasticity.md) demo.
 The latter works in particular with the iteration correction field `du` as the main unknown and solves the Newton system:

 $$[\mathbf{K}_\text{tang}]\{\delta U\} = -\{\text{Res}\}$$

 ```{code-cell} ipython3
 tangent_problem = CustomLinearProblem(
     tangent_form,
     -Residual,